 Since you will be living together on our farm there will be a good chance for you to ask about whatever you are wondering about.
 And we will try to answer!
-Our English is rather good and we are social people.
-We will love to teach you what we know.
+Our English is rather good and we will love to teach you what we know.
 You will learn about how to run a kennel, how to train the dogs and what is so special about the Alaskan Husky.
 If you are interested you can also learn how to milk cows and help out with the daily tasks in the barn.
 Here you also have a great opportunity to experience some beautiful nature, as the valley is perfect for hiking.
 In summer we have the midnight sun, in winter we have northern light!

 There is always a lot to do on a farm like this.

 We need someone to do the daily routines in the kennel.
 The daily routines in the kennel is to see that every dog gets water, preparing food and feeding, training, scooping poop, cleaning the dog yard, cuddling, walking and playing with puppies.
 In addition to this we sometimes need to clean and fix doghouses, brush the dogs, build new doghouses, fix fences (that goes for the cow fences as well), and so on!